xsmh/duoqin-doov-hacking/README.md

 You can now repeat steps 5-6 from [Flash the new ROM](#flash-the-new-rom) section.

-#### Option2: Delete COW partitions
+#### Option 2: Delete COW partitions
 1. [Enter fastboot](#Enter-fastboot) mode if you aren't in it already.
 2. Run `fastboot getvar all` and check if you have any partitions with the name ending with `cow`.
 Example: `system_a-cow`.
-If you have them proceed to the next step, otherwise ignore this option and use [Option1](#option1-delete-product-partition-experimental) instead.
+If you have them proceed to the next step, otherwise ignore this option and use [Option 1](#option1-delete-product-partition-experimental) instead.
 3. Run `fastboot getvar current-slot` to check which slot is currently active (`a` or `b`).
 Take note of the active slot as we will be using it later.

 ##### For `cow` partition that are in slot `a` (.e.g `system_a-cow`)